 - Careful attention to the details of your case to determine if any third-party liability exists.
 You cannot file a personal injury lawsuit against your employer or coworkers.
 However, if a third party was involved in the accident that caused your injuries, you may file a personal injury claim against that individual or company.
 This could allow you to claim damages not otherwise covered by workers' compensation, including physical pain and suffering or emotional distress.

-With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA at (941) 613-5747 or contact us online for guidance through the workers’ compensation process.
+With offices nearby in Bradenton and across both Florida coasts, you can easily reach Dolman Law Group at (941) 613-5747 or complete our simple online form for a free consultation and explanation of the workers' compensation process.

 6703 14th Street West Suite 207